 Aiming to find website design projects that are related to subjects and industries that you’re familiar with can be a game changer for two reasons (among others):

-- You may already have contacts or communities in your areas of interest that can refer you to clients
+- You may already have contacts or communities in your areas of interest that can refer you to clients (testimonials are really important at this stage).

 - Your design projects will almost always be stronger if they’re connected to a topic that you’re interested in and/or passionate about